Strategic Planning

 Purpose, Mission, Vision, Values

 Saint Paul School of Theology is a United Methodist seminary, and as such has an active role in achieving the mission of the United Methodist Church.
-Paragraph 120 of the 2012 Discipline of The United Methodist Church reads, in its entirety, “The Mission: The mission of the Church is to make disciples of Jesus Christ.
-Local churches provide the most significant arena through which disciple-making occurs.”
-(NOTE: Paragraph 121 goes on to provide an expansive and helpful “Rationale for Our Mission,” which draws on Scripture, as well as the historical teachings of Methodism.)
+Paragraph 120 of the 2024 Book of Discipline of the United Methodist Church reads, “The mission of the Church is to make disciples of Jesus Christ for the transformation of the world.
+Local churches and extension ministries of the Church provide the most significant arenas through which disciple-making occurs.”

 PURPOSE of Saint Paul School of Theology